DrewMearig/ENC3214/index.md

 # Drew Mearig

-Drew Mearig is a first-year transfer student at the University of Central Florida studying computer science.
-He previously received his Associate in Arts degree from Eastern Florida State College.
-Drew is seeking an internship that grants opportunities to utilize his programming experience in a professional environment.
-He is an adaptive learner who prioritizes excellence and efficiency in his academic and personal studies, resulting in strong performance and an accelerated learning pace throughout his academic pathway.
-Through coursework and personal projects, Drew has demonstrated proficiency in Python, JavaScript, Java, and C/C++ using a variety of applications and IDEs including VS Code, GitHub, and IDLE.
+Drew Mearig is an aspiring computer scientist at the University of Central Florida.
+Through coursework and personal projects, he has demonstrated proficiency in Python, JavaScript, Java, and C/C++ using a variety of applications and IDEs including VS Code, GitHub, and IDLE.
+Drew has gained experience in game developement building both back-end and graphics systems on Python and JavaScript.

 ## Professional Writing Samples/Projects